bbc/gst-quic-transport/README.md

 The plugins acheive this by utilising the same common "quiclib" library.
 The `GstQuicLibCommon` class is a singleton instance which checks whether an existing connection created by another instance of a QUIC element matches.
-If no match is found, then it will create a new `GstQuicLibServerContext` or `GstQuicLibTransportConnection`.
-If there is a match, then it will increment the refcount on the object and return that instance.
+If no match is found, then it creates a new `GstQuicLibServerContext` or `GstQuicLibTransportConnection`.
+If there is a match, then it increments the refcount on the object and returns that instance.

 ### Streams

-For each bidirectional or unidirectional QUIC stream, the "quicdemux" element will create a new src pad.
-The element will remember peers that have previously linked against those pads and will send an element query to them with information about those new streams, in order of first to last seen peer element, and allow downstream elements to declare interest in a given QUIC stream.
+For each bidirectional or unidirectional QUIC stream, the "quicdemux" element creates a new src pad.
+The element remembers peers that have previously linked against those pads and sends an element query to them with information about those new stream (in order of first to last seen peer element) and allows downstream elements to declare an interest in a given QUIC stream.

-Similarly, to open a new bidirectional or unidirectional QUIC stream, an upstream element simply needs to request a new sink pad from the "quicmux" element, which will query it's "quicsink" peer and if there is an appropriate QUIC connection established will open a new stream.
+Similarly, to open a new bidirectional or unidirectional QUIC stream, an upstream element simply needs to request a new sink pad from the "quicmux" element.
+This element then queries its "quicsink" peer and, if there is an appropriate QUIC connection established, opens a new QUIC stream.

 If the QUIC transport connection negotiates it, then there are additional datagram pads available on both the "quicdemux" and "quicmux" elements for